AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 * list of clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h))
 * list of associated digits ([Digit](../Base/include/MCHBase/Digit.h))

-Send the list of clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) of the current event with the data description "CLUSTERS".
+Send the list of all clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) in the current time frame, with the data description "CLUSTERS", and the list of ROF records pointing to the clusters associated to each interaction, with the data description "CLUSTERROFS".

+Option `--nEventsPerTF xxx` allows to set the number of events (i.e. ROF records) to send per time frame (default = 1)

 ### Track sampler